2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

-For the spin vorticity model 2-form U(1) QSL, described by a ($\pe=2$)-form U(1) lattice gauge theory in $\cramped{D=3+1}$ spacetime dimensions, we have $\pmag=0$, meaning that these non-perturbative defects are instantons, i.e. instantaneous changes in $B(\vtiny)$.\footnote{ In a 4D Euclidean lattice gauge theory, e.g. if one were to Trotterize the Hamiltonian \cref{eq:H-2-form}, the compact 3-form magnetic field $B$ has integer winding number around each 4-dimensional cell, which may be viewed as an integer flux sourced by a 0-dimensional instanton sitting inside the cell, i.e. a ``magnetic charge'' localized in both space and time.} Their appearance in 2-form U(1) gauge theory in $\cramped{D=3+1}$ dimensions is directly analogous to the case of QED in $\cramped{D=2+1}$ dimensions, called QED$_3$, where Polyakov famously demonstrated that these instantons destabilize the deconfined phase, gapping the ground state~\cite{polyakovQuarkConfinementTopology1977}.
-These instantons may therefore destabilize the gapless 2-form U(1) QSL, preventing the system from having a gapless deconfined phase and instead driving the system to a relatively trivial ground state.
-It is worth noting, however, that interesting quantum-coherent effects associated to the putative 2-form U(1) QSL may also be observable at finite temperature even if the ground state is trivial, as appears to occurs in (2+1)-dimensional QSI~\cite{henryOrderbyDisorderQuantumCoulomb2014} and $\mathrm{QED}_3$~\cite{grignaniConfinementdeconfinementTransitionThreedimensional1996}.
+For the spin vorticity model 2-form U(1) QSL, described by a ($\cramped{\pe=2}$)-form U(1) lattice gauge theory in $\cramped{D=3+1}$ spacetime dimensions, we have $\pmag=0$, meaning that these non-perturbative defects are instantons, i.e. instantaneous changes in $B(\vtiny)$.\footnote{In a 4D Euclidean lattice gauge theory, e.g. if one were to Trotterize the Hamiltonian \cref{eq:H-2-form}, the compact 3-form magnetic field $B$ has integer winding number around each 4-dimensional cell, which may be viewed as an integer flux sourced by a 0-dimensional instanton sitting inside the cell, i.e. a ``magnetic charge'' localized in both space and time.} Their appearance in 2-form U(1) gauge theory in $\cramped{D=3+1}$ dimensions is directly analogous to the case of QED in $\cramped{D=2+1}$ dimensions, called QED$_3$, where Polyakov famously demonstrated that these instantons destabilize the deconfined phase, gapping the ground state~\cite{polyakovQuarkConfinementTopology1977}.
+These instantons may therefore destabilize the gapless 2-form U(1) QSL, preventing the system from having a gapless deconfined phase and instead driving the system to a relatively trivial ground state (such as a valence bond crystal~\cite{lhuillierIntroductionQuantumSpin2011}).